Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Introduction

-\begin{itemize} \item We propose a novel NOMA-inspired ISAC framework, where a dual-functional base station (BS) transmits the multicast-information-bearing sensing signal and the unicast communication signals based on the concept of NOMA.
-The sensing signal is exploited for both multicast transmission and radar sensing and its interference at the communication users is eliminated via SIC.
-To investigate the fundamental trade-off between communication and radar sensing, we formulate a multiple-objective optimization problem (MOOP) of the communication throughput and the sensing beampattern matching error subject to the total transmit power constraint.
+\begin{itemize} \item We propose a novel NOMA-inspired ISAC framework, where a dual-functional base station (BS) transmits the information-bearing sensing signal and the legacy communication signals based on the concept of NOMA.
+The sensing signal is exploited for both extra information transmission and target sensing, and its interference at the communication users is eliminated via SIC.
+To investigate the fundamental trade-off between communication and sensing, we formulate a multiple-objective optimization problem (MOOP) of the communication throughput and the sensing beampattern matching error subject to the total transmit power constraint.

 \item For the multiple-user scenario, we convert the formulated MOOP to a single-objective optimization problem (SOOP) via the $\epsilon$-constraint method.
 To solve the resultant non-convex SOOP, we propose a double-layer block coordinate descent (BCD) algorithm employing fractional programming (FP) and successive convex approximation (SCA) to obtain a suboptimal solution.